 “Essentially everything is geared around empowering and uplifting our nationals.”

-By showing an aptitude for local enrichment and sustainable talent progression, AMS has understandably strengthened its appeal to national governments and potential clients.
+By showing an aptitude for local enrichment and sustainable talent progression, African Mining Services has understandably strengthened its appeal to national governments and potential clients.
 And this is epitomised by the vast portfolio of projects attained over the years across Ghana, Mali, Burkina Faso, Guinea and more recently Ivory Coast.

 Establishing, and then retaining, positive relationships with key clients in each case – Perseus, AngloGold Ashanti and Endeavour being prime examples – the sharing of information, skill-bases and resources that occurs consequently continues to breed new opportunities and fresh project leads.